WuphonsReach/BeggarsDiplomacy/README.md

 ### Quality of Life

+- Cattle herds can be dragged across the map (following the player party) instead of driving them.
+But you need to have enough hands in your party to handle the size of the herd.

 ### Making Money

 In general, it is easier to make money in BeggarsDiplomacy but food is more expensive.